bextra/DilutionEffect/README.md

 ## H. Advanced
 ### 1. Override default quantile value.
 Quantile is set to 0.9995 by default to isolate only a small subset of genes with the highest expression values.
 For other data sets, a different quantile may be more appropriate.
-This can be accomplished in RStudio by storing a different floating point number in the variable `q_defined` before sourcing `thresholdDetermination.R` i.e.
+This can be accomplished in RStudio by storing a different floating point number in the variable `q_defined` before sourcing `thresholdDetermination.R`.
 ``> q_defined = 0.9900 # or any desired number``

 Alternatively, you can set this parameter from the command line.